54L1M/54L1M.io/content/posts/Vim.md

 title: Vim Navigation and Useful Commands Cheatsheet
 date: 2025-01-30
 author: Salim
-description: A quick reference guide for navigating and using Vim effectively.
+summary: A quick reference guide for navigating and using Vim effectively.
 tags:
   - vim
   - neovim